 - 100% fruit and vegetable juices appear to be safe and are possibly healthful at low levels of consumption.

-- Potatoes have been correlated with an increased risk of diabetes in some populations and thus I recommend minimising their use.
+- Potatoes have been correlated with an increased risk of diabetes in some populations, but this association may be spurious.

 Exception: whole coconuts are very high in saturated fat and as such may pose a risk to cardiovascular health.

 Exception: canned fruits are associated with health problems to some extent.

 When I use the term ‘legume', I am usually referring to pulses such as beans, peas, chickpeas, lentils and soybeans (as well as traditional products made from soybeans – tofu, soymilk, tempeh etc.).
 Peanuts technically fall into the botanical category of legume and are sometimes lumped together with pulses in scientific studies.
 But I will not in the main address peanuts here since they are generally considered a culinary nut.